The Slide Show/ Neckerchief Slides

 wearing.
 IMPORTANT SAFETY FEATURE!

-bead and fold wire back over bead to keep it on.
-Alternate beads and pins,
+a bead and fold wire back over bead to keep it on.
+Alternate beads and

-being sure to put all pins facing the same way.
-(This is where I created a
+pins, being sure to put all pins facing the same way.
+(This is where I

 - String pipe cleaner through loops at bottom of pins,